FedeDP/libmodule/docs/src/modules.rst

 .. c:function:: modules_ctx_loop_events(ctx_name, maxevents)

   Start looping on events from modules, on at most maxevents events at the same time.
-Note that as soon as modules_ctx_loop_events is called, a message with type == SYSTEM will be broadcasted to all modules.
+Note that as soon as modules_loop is called, a message with type == LOOP_STARTED will be broadcasted to all context's modules.

   :param ctx_name: context name.
   :param maxevents: max number of fds wakeup that will be managed at the same time.
   :type ctx_name: :c:type:`const char *`
-  :type maxevents: :c:type:`int`
+  :type maxevents: :c:type:`const int`

 .. c:function:: modules_ctx_quit(ctx_name, quit_code)

   Leave libmodule's events loop.
+Note that as soon as it is called, a message with type == LOOP_STOPPED will be broadcasted to all context's modules.

   :param ctx_name: context name.
   :param quit_code: exit code that should be returned by modules_loop.